Proposals to abolish the Work Capability Assessment

 The term “neurodiversity” refers to the normal range of variation in the way people’s brains work, including how they perceive and respond to the world.
 A person whose brain works differently from the “typical” person may refer to themselves as neurodivergent; some, but not all, autistic people identify as neurodivergent.

-The strategy was refreshed in 2014, and in 2021 the Government published a new strategy for 2021-2026 including children and young people, alongside adults, for the first time.
+In 2021 the Government published a new strategy for 2021 to 2026 including children and young people, alongside adults, for the first time.
 It focuses on autism awareness, education, employment, health, reducing inpatient care, community support and the criminal justice system.

-An implementation plan for 2021-22 set out how the strategy would be funded in the first year.
-In February 2023 the Government said there is no confirmed publication date for an updated implementation plan.
+An implementation plan for 2021 to 2022 set out how the strategy would be funded in the first year.
 The Department of Health and Social Care (DHSC) is working on updating the statutory guidance.
+The updated guidance will be subject to public consultation in 2024.

 The NHS Long Term Plan (2019) includes objectives for improving access to autism diagnosis and post-diagnostic support, as well as improving autistic people’s mental and physical health.

 The National Institute for Health and Care Excellence (NICE) has said people referred for an autism assessment should be seen within three months.
-In
+The median waiting time ranged between 218 and 306 days (roughly seven to 10 months) in the months from April to December 2023.

 The Health and Care Act 2022 introduced a new legal requirement for all health and social care service providers registered with the Care Quality Commission to provide employees with training on autism and learning disabilities (called Oliver McGowan Training).

-The Long Term Plan set a target to reduce inpatient provision for autistic people and people with a learning disability by 50% (compared to 2015 levels) and support more people in the community by 2023/24.
-In January 2023, 2,020 autistic people and people with a learning disability were inpatients, down 30% from 2,905 inpatients in March 2015.
-However, a higher proportion of inpatients were on the autism spectrum, compared to overall numbers, in 2023 compared to 2015.
+The Long Term Plan set a target to reduce inpatient provision for autistic people and people with a learning disability by 50% (compared with 2015 levels) and support more people in the community by 2023/24.
+In February 2024, 2,045 autistic people and people with a learning disability were inpatients, down 30% from 2,905 inpatients in March 2015.
+However the number of inpatients on the autism spectrum only (without learning disability) is actually higher in 2024 than it was in 2015.

 In July 2022, the DHSC published an updated Building the right support for people with a learning disability and autistic people: action plan, focusing on six areas to develop community services and reduce reliance on inpatient mental health beds.